QuentinVincenot/quentinvincenot.github.io/_posts/2024-10-23-Data-quality-management-plan.md

 ## 3. Development of Data Quality processes

+Your current status assessed, it is time to **develop Data Quality processes and procedures** to meet your expectations.
+Defining processes of fixing bad quality data, documenting procedures to update datasets and databases, and *unifying the stakeholders behind a common goal* is important to improve Data Quality in the company.

+Proposing **Data Quality rules** can help data experts and actors to have guidelines and roadmaps regarding the company Data Strategy goals.
+Establishing *protocols, standards or even data policies* are the way towards Data Quality global improvement.
+All these elements should build the main framework of working with data within a common environment.

+(image "presentation processes")

+Paired with these Data Quality rules, protocols or data policies, the relevant **roles and responsibilities should be clarified and communicated**.
+Many parts have their role to play in Data Quality management, such as the Data Governance Manager, Data Stewards or even the various Data Engineers in the company.
+Defining *each of these roles and their respective daily missions* is essential in making Data Quality management a collaborative work.

+With defined processes, rules and roles, it still remains to **establish clear protocols to maintain/improve Data Quality** on a day-to-day basis.
+Even if the complete framework is defined and communicated to all stakeholders, *monitoring its application and the evolution of the key metrics* can help making sure the program is on track based on concrete figures.

 ## 4. Implementation of Data Quality tools

 ## 5. Monitoring, measurement and improvements